Nate650/ContractorFlow/README.md

 ```
 pip install -r requirements.txt
 ```
-> if you are on a different python version, for example python3.x you may have to replace `pip` with `pip3`
+> If you are on a different Python version (e.g., Python 3.x), you may have to replace `pip` with `pip3`

 4. Run the tests

 ```
-pytest
+pytest -v -s .\tests\test_opportunity.py --html=reports/report.html
 ```
+> After the tests are finished, the results will be viewable in `reports/report.html`